WhileBug/WhileBug.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I'm Peiran Wang (WhileBug) in Tsinghua University as a master student in cybersecurity.
-I got my bachelor from Sichuan University.
+I'm Peiran Wang a student who is interested and serve as 'oxen and horse'('牛马',🤪) in Blockchain/System/Networking/PLSE.
+I am pursuing master degree in cybersecurity in Tsinghua University.
+I graduated from Sichuan University in Cybersecurity Talented Class in 2022.
+During my undergraduate, I got National Scholarship, and got GPA of 3.92.

+I organize SCU-Leap-Manual(https://scu-cs-runner.github.io/SurviveSCUManual/) for CS/SE/Cybersecurity students in SCU, if you want to join us, please drop me an email😁.

 My research interest includes distributed system, blockchain, AI security/privacy, PLSE.

 # 🔥 News
-- *2023.03*: &nbsp;🎉🎉 Looking for research or finance internship in blockchain.
+- *2023.03*: &nbsp;🎉🎉 Looking for research or finance internship in blockchain, if you are interested in working with me, please drop me an email.

 # 📝 Publications